simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Jul 19-Jul 21 2024
+Solar Radiation Storm Forecast for Jul 20-Jul 22 2024

-              Jul 19  Jul 20  Jul 21
+              Jul 20  Jul 21  Jul 22
 S1 or greater   15%     15%     10%

-Rationale: There is a chance for S1 (Minor) solar radiation storms over 19-21 Jul.
+Rationale: There is a slight chance for S1 (Minor) solar radiation storms through 22 Jul.

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R3 levels were observed over the past 24 hours.
 The largest was at Jul 16 2024 1326 UTC.

-Radio Blackout Forecast for Jul 19-Jul 21 2024
+Radio Blackout Forecast for Jul 20-Jul 22 2024

-              Jul 19        Jul 20        Jul 21
+              Jul 20        Jul 21        Jul 22
-R1-R2           60%           60%           55%
+R1-R2           55%           55%           55%
-R3 or greater   15%           15%           10%
+R3 or greater   10%           10%           10%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely over 19-21 Jul, with a slight chance for R3 (Strong) due to multiple complex regions on the visible disk.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely through 22 Jul, with a slight chance for an R3 (Strong) event, due to multiple complex regions on the visible disk.

 ```